1870 Atlantic hurricane season: Hurricane Eleven

-The final storm of the season originated from an area of unsettled weather that began affecting ships in the western Caribbean Sea on October 27.
-It organized into a tropical cyclone several days later, and maritime reports suggest that it achieved minimal hurricane intensity.
-The hurricane probably curved northward and weakened upon reaching the mountainous terrain of the Yucatán Peninsula.
+The final known storm of the season originated from an area of unsettled weather that began affecting ships in the western Caribbean Sea on October 27.
+However, reanalysis could not confirm the existence of a tropical cyclone until October 30, when it was centered about 40 mi northeast of Honduras's Swan Islands.
+Maritime reports suggest that it achieved minimal hurricane intensity by the following day and then moved onshore just north of the British Honduras (modern-day Belize)-Mexico border on November 1.
+The hurricane probably curved northward and weakened to a tropical storm upon reaching the mountainous terrain of the Yucatán Peninsula.
 On November 3, a ship encountered the storm at hurricane intensity in the southeastern Gulf of Mexico.